ogud/DS-Maintain/CDS-maintain.md

 of trust introduction.

-Not being able to enable trust via an easily automated mechanism is hindering DNSSEC at scale for any DNS hoster that does not have automated access to the parent's "registry" of the the child zone.
+Not being able to enable trust via an easily automated mechanism is hindering DNSSEC at scale for DNS hosters that do not have automated access to the "registry" of the child zone's parent.

 ## Notation